ShanmukhChalla97/final-project-mook-squad/README.md

 # CS 290 Final Project

-Please see the the repository prior to the fork
+Please see the repository prior to the fork